 Visuals are Encouraged – Many speakers effectively use PowerPoint to enhance their speech.
 But be sure the slides are simple to understand – no more than 4-5 bullets.
 Never use a slide that cannot be easily read from the back of a large room.
 Photographs and brief videos (under three minutes) often are effective.

 Come to Inform, Not Solicit – Asking for donations or votes is prohibited.
 Do not urge Rotarians to contact their legislators regarding your issue.
 The purpose of the presentation is to provide information so that each Rotarian can make a personal decision.
-The club reserves the right to or stop a speaker if a topic does not follow these guidelines.
+The club reserves the right to warn or stop a speaker if a topic does not follow these guidelines.

 Practice is Vital – Once you have prepared your new presentation, be sure to rehearse it – standing up and with visual support – at least five times.